-The sponsors of an Initiative and Referenda measures are responsible for printing signature petition sheets at their own expense after the Ballot Title and Summary is issued by the Attorney General's Office.
+The sponsors of an Initiative and Referenda measures are responsible for printing signature petition sheets at their own expense after the ballot title and summary is issued by the Attorney General's Office and the appellate period is over.
 The Office of the Secretary of State may reject any petition that does not meet the statutory requirements of RCW 29A.72.170 and WAC 434-379-008.